samiamlabs/minireach_docs/source/demo.rst

    :align: center
    :figclass: align-centered

-For now you can use the following terminal command to to this.
+For now you can use the following terminal command to add an empty pallet with ID 9 to storage location 1c.

 .. figure:: _static/terminal_add_pallet.png
    :width: 100%